 'Doing our best'

-With power lines down in Haiti, people were cut off from the news for days since the storm struck on Tuesday - and had yet to hear that a presidential election due to take place this weekend had been postponed.
+With power lines down in Haiti, people were cut off from the news for days after the storm struck on Tuesday - and had yet to hear that a presidential election due to take place this weekend had been postponed.

 Virtually all of Jeremie's corrugated-iron homes have been destroyed, with only a few concrete buildings left standing.

-"It was as if someone had a remote control and just kept turning the wind up higher and higher," said Carmine Luc, a 22-year-old woman, told AFP news agency.
+"It was as if someone had a remote control and just kept turning the wind up higher and higher," Carmine Luc, a 22-year-old woman, told AFP news agency.

-"When the roof of my house blew off, I clung to a wall with my left hand, and with my right, I held on with all my strength to my three-year-old child - who was screaming."
+"When the roof of my house blew off, I clung to a wall with my left hand, and with my right I held on with all my strength to my three-year-old child - who was screaming."

 A ship carrying nine containers of food and medical supplies was headed for Dame Marie, further west in Grand'Anse department.

-"It's probably the hardest hit department and the conditions don't allow for a helicopter to land there," Interior Minister Francois Anick Joseph told AFP.
+"It's probably the hardest-hit department and the conditions don't allow for a helicopter to land there," Interior Minister Francois Anick Joseph told AFP.
 "So we're doing our best to help those affected."

 Convoys were headed to other affected areas by land, sea and air, he said, including two helicopters provided by the US military to transport 50 tonnes of water, food and medicine elsewhere in Grand'Anse.

-Further south, Haiti's third-largest town of Les Cayes was also battered, its Sous-Roches district turned from a quiet beachfront neighbourhood to a chaos of mud and shattered trees.
+Further south, Haiti's third largest town of Les Cayes was also battered, its Sous-Roches district turned from a quiet beachfront neighbourhood to a chaos of mud and shattered trees.